iamjpg/GoogleMapsPointClusterD3/README.md

 import 'google-maps-d3-marker-cluster'
 ```

-The import sets constructor, PointCluster, object for you.
+The import sets the constructor, PointCluster, object for you.
 See below for implementation.

 ###  Basic Implementation